inaturalist/iNaturalistReactNative/README.md

 git commit -a -m "Updated translations"
 ```

+## Styling
+We're using Nativewind, a styling system for React Native based on Tailwind CSS.
+Check the [Nativewind documentation](https://www.nativewind.dev/) to see what styles can be used in RN.

 ## Troubleshooting

 1. Run `react-native clean-project`.
 This will give you options to clean caches, clean builds, reinstall pods, and reinstall node_modules.
 Using this eliminates a lot of hard-to-diagnose build issues.